diku-dk/futhark-playground/README.md

-This is a simple starting point, communication between compute servers and the web server still needs a lot of improvement, but it is getting there! :-)

-# futhark-playground - an interactive futhark playground
+# futhark-playground - a web service for interacting with futhark
 A simple playground for running and sharing futhark snippets.
 The playground consists of a Python flask server, and a Python socket server.
 The code submitted by users is not run by the flask server, but is instead run by one of the clients connected to the socket server.